arcturuscodez/NovusEdge/README.md

 1. Python 3.10
 2. psycog2

-## Features Working ('V0.2.1')
+## Working Features ('V0.2.1')

 ### General

-- **V0.2.1** is an entirely new method of handling the interaction to the database through the use of the repository pattern which can be further examined through the [Database Information Documentation](versions/V0.2.1/database/info.md) file in the database module.
+- **V0.2.1** is an entirely new method of handling the interaction to the database through the use of the repository pattern which can be further examined through [Database Information Documentation](versions/V0.2.1/database/info.md).

 ### Universal